 - DPI reports AP Exam participation as a percent of enrollment in high school grades whereas outside sources often report participation as a percent of graduates.
 Using the number of graduates as the denominator rather than enrollment would almost always produce a higher participation rate.

-- Local WISEdash AP participation and performance data may not exactly match local data provided in the SDPR.
-WISEdash makes extensive use of the relatively new DPI data warehouse, and WISEdash use of College Board records is essentially limited to AP exam scores and information needed to match scores to warehouse records.
+- WISEdash AP participation and performance data may not exactly match previously published data such as in the SDPR.
+WISEdash makes extensive use of the DPI data warehouse, and WISEdash use of College Board records is essentially limited to AP exam scores and information needed to match scores to warehouse records.
 For SDPR (and WINSS Historical Downloads), all AP Exam data except enrollment are based primarily on College Board records.

 - If 2004-05 test/exam participation rates for your school or district are much higher or lower than expected, then the likely cause is 2004-05 student enrollment counts that don't reflect reality.
 If reported 2004-05 enrollment counts are higher or lower than actual counts, then Advanced Placement Program ® (AP) "% Taking Exams" will be lower or higher than actual percents.
 Major changes in WI student data collection systems were implemented in 2004-05.
 2004-05 student counts were included in this transition year collection and are not comprehensive.
 For more information, see cautions about the 2004-05 ISES enrollment data.

-For definitions, see the WISEdash Glossary (includes terms used in SDPR and in WINSS files).
+For definitions, see the WISEdash Glossary (includes terms used in WINSS files).

 About AP Exam Records